Domlur inscriptions and hero stones: Translation in English

-Domlur Chokkanathaswamy Temple 16th-century Singaperumal Nambiyar Inscription (Tamil)
+2. Singaperumal Nambiyar inscription (Tamil) - 16th century

-It is a Tamil inscription in the Tamil Language and the characters are both in Tamil and Grantha and is paleographically dated to 16th century CE.
-It is a rather unique inscription recorded in the place as the text seems like a personal note, it records that a Singaperumal nambiyar had 15 vattam lands, of which, 5 nalayarar was given to Allappan and brothers as crop produce by Ragavar and Sokkappan.
-The Quarterly Journal of The Mythic Society has documented and published this inscription.
+This hero stone bears an inscription in the Tamil language and the characters are both in Tamil and Grantha.
+It is a rather unique inscription as the text seems like a personal note, recording that a Singaperumal nambiyar had 15 vattam lands, of which 5 nalayarar were given by Ragavar and Sokkappan to Allappan and brothers as crop produce.

 Domlur Chokkanathaswamy Temple 16th-century Singaperumal Nambiyar Tamil Inscriptio.

 Discovery and dating

-In April 2022, the Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team identified the inscription in the temple and 3D scanned it.
-The inscription was subsequently read by Soundari Rajkumar and Pon Karthikeyan using the digital images produced from the scan.
+The Quarterly Journal of The Mythic Society has documented and published this inscription.
+In April 2022 the Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team identified the inscription in the temple and 3D scanned it.
+The inscription was subsequently read by Soundari Rajkumar and Pon Karthikeyan using the digital images produced from the scan, enabling the writing of the inscription to be paleographically dated to the 16th century CE.

-Characteristics
+Physical characteristics

-The inscription stone measures 16 cm high by 311 cm wide. while the characters are approximately 4.4 cm tall, 5.5 cm wide, and 0.3 cm deep.
+The inscription stone measures 16 cm high by 311 cm wide, with characters approximately 4.4 cm tall, 5.5 cm wide, and 0.3 cm deep.